 Wild garlic leaves are the star seasonal ingredient in this easy roast lamb with wild Garlic and Rosemary.

-It’s perfect for an easy, stress free Sunday Easter lunch.
+It’s perfect for an easy, stress free Sunday lunch.

-Roast Lamb is a fabulous choice for a really delicious Spring lunch, but I’ve often heard people say that they don’t know how to cook lamb so they tend to stay away from it, opting for a familar roast chicken or beef instead.
+Roast Lamb is a fabulous choice for a really delicious Spring lunch, but I’ve often heard people say that they don’t know how to cook lamb so they tend to stay away from it, opting for the usual roast chicken or beef instead.

 It seems to have a reputation for being a little bit tricky to cook, but I can tell you now that is absolutely not true!
 It’s certainly no more difficult than cooking a joint of beef or pork – I promise.